We Increased Our Conversion Rate by 907% and So Can You

 For example, if a user clicked into the pricing page without understanding the product first they would likely lose interest.
 Or if a UX manager found herself in the mix of content designed for CRM managers, she might assume the product is not for her.

-Our goal was to create and prove the effectiveness of a Walk-Thru that methodically primed users to convert.
+Conversion rate optimization goal: Create and prove the effectiveness of a Walk-Thru that methodically prime users to convert.

-Using WalkMe’s software, a member of our marketing team created four Walk-Thrus that would appear the first time someone visits our homepage.
+Using WalkMe’s software, a member of our marketing team created 4 Walk-Thrus that would appear the first time someone visits our homepage.

-The initial process and setup took approximately two to three hours to create.
+The initial process and setup took approximately 2 to 3 hours to create.
 We didn’t have to change our website and we didn’t have to enlist the help of our programmers, web designers, or any other kind of technical specialist.
-This was a marketing gig through and through.
+This was a marketing endeavor through and through.

 The tactical differences between our experimental Walk-Thrus was whether they were designed for specific or general audiences.
 These included three versions that prompted users to choose a Walk-Thru for their precise use-case and one that was a general overview for a wider audience.